Frequently asked questions

 Where can the units be placed?

-Units can be placed on any industrial or agricultural land, subject to the relevant planning permissions being granted.
+Units can be placed on industrial or agricultural land, subject to the relevant planning permissions being granted.

 Our first site near Welshpool is on agricultural land, near to an existing farm.